Gameye98/Lazymux/README.md

 [![BlackHole Security](core/gitbhs.svg)](https://github.com/BlackHoleSecurity)

 # Lazymux
-Lazymux tools installer is very easy to use, only provided for lazy termux users.
+Lazymux tools installer is very easy to use, only provided for lazy termux users, just kidding.
+Lazymux is a tool that is specially made for termux user which provides a lot of tool mainly used tools in termux, Lazymux install any of the given tools provided by it from itself with just one click, and Lazymux always get updated.

+Made with ❤️

 ## Screenshot
 <img src="core/lazymux.png">